IdkwhatImD0ing/Obsidian-Vault/Linear Programming.md

 To write a linear program that optimizes revenue within the constraints

 Reveju8e is max
+a) Define your variables.
+(Describe what they represent in English)

 Let x1 x2 x3 bhe the volumes

+b) What is the objective function?

 Objective function is to max (1000x1 + 2000x x2 + 12000 x3)

+c) What are the constraints in your LP?
 Subject to the following constraints
 2x1 + x2 + 3x3 <= 100
 x1 + x2 +x3 <= 60